roomacarthur/the-tipsy-quiz/README.md

 With the design of 'The Tipsy Quiz' aiming to be fun and interactive, I have picked two fonts that will have a continual use case throughout the design of the site.

 The initial plan was to use [Pangolin](https://fonts.google.com/specimen/Pangolin?preview.text=The%20Tipsy%20Quiz&preview.text_type=custom#standard-styles) and [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?preview.text=The%20Tipsy%20Quiz&preview.text_type=custom&query=roboto+s).
-After initial coding and live site viewing with early deployment via GitPages, I soon realized that the font's chosen would not work, so new fonts where needed.
+After initial coding and live site viewing with early deployment via GitPages, I soon realized that the fonts chosen would not work, so new fonts were needed.
 I have settled on the following fonts:

 1. [Schoolbell](https://fonts.google.com/specimen/Schoolbell?query=school) - A fun and stylish font that is easy to read and will be used for headings.
-2. [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) - A very stylish and easy to read font.
-Will be used for the bulk of text.
+2. [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) - A very stylish and easy-to-read font.
+Will be used for the bulk of the text.
 3. [Oswald](https://fonts.google.com/specimen/Oswald?query=oswal) - This bold and block style font will be used for navigation items.

 ---